skip to primary navigation skip to content

 Statement On Scholarship: Transdisciplinary Research

 Transdisciplinary research has been of fundamental importance to me, both at the substantive level and in terms of theory and methodology.
-From my initial training as a sociologist and ethnographer I have gone on to draw extensively upon theoretical, conceptual and methodological insights deriving from, in particular, Continental philosophy, post-colonial and decolonial theories, political theory, and cultural geography.
+From my initial training as a sociologist and ethnographer I have gone on to draw extensively upon theoretical, conceptual and methodological insights deriving from, in particular, continental philosophy, post-colonial and decolonial theories, political theory, border studies and human and cultural geography.
 I now describe my intellectual position as that of an transdisciplinary cultural sociologist specialising in micro-cultural sociological and qualitative approaches.
-I have a strong interest in visual methods and interactive approaches but am experienced across a range of qualitative research methods.
+I have a strong interest in visual and digital methods and interactive approaches but am experienced across a range of qualitative research methods.
 I continue to work on projects related to youth precocity, security and surveillance in Walthamstow, UK and Cape town, South Africa (ESRC IMPACT Acceleration Grant, British Academy Funding, former David Lam Chair Funding).
-I am also completing a youth activism, migration and cities British Academy project in the UK and South Africa.
-I have also conducted work on youth and social exclusion in Canada, the UK, Turkey and Australia (see SSHRC Funding) as well as youth mobility and transitions to higher education and the labour market.
+I am also researching youth activism, migration and cities originally funded by a British Academy project in the UK and South Africa.

-Sociology is a professional and theoretical tool for assessing a range of different social issues and societal conflicts but it also has a significant and generative outward facing public dimension; that of 'public sociology' in the form emphasised by Michael Burawoy.
+Sociology is a professional and theoretical tool for assessing a range of different social issues and societal and geo-political conflicts but it also has a significant and generative outward facing public dimension; that of 'public sociology' in the form originally emphasised by Michael Burawoy but which extends to transnational political sociologies.
 My commitment to Burawoy's ideals of a public sociology is not only to hold our own discipline to account but to represent a public response to what we know about the obstacles for marginalised groups to inclusive democratic participation and civic engagement.
-Sociology is a tool for understanding how inequality works and its survival rests upon how we choose to engage in the task of understanding global inequalities, particularly as they transcend territories and nation spaces.
-It is also an important discipline in assessing education's role in either reproducing or eradicating global inequalities, particularly under the current regimes of austerity, geographies of displacement and containment, the vast privatisation of public services, the rise of the far right and increasing xenophobia.
+Sociology is a tool for understanding how inequality works and its survival rests upon how we choose to engage in the task of understanding global inequalities, particularly as they transcend territories and nation spaces and represent legacies of colonialism and imperialism.
+It is also an important discipline in assessing education's role in either reproducing or eradicating global inequalities, particularly under the current regimes of austerity, heightened racisms, genocide, geographies of displacement and containment, the vast privatisation of public services, and the rise of the far right and populist political imaginaries.
+My work is always confronting these legacies and forces, particularly in relation to the role of knowledge production in the making of modern violence and geo-political conflict.
 I stand by Clifford Geertz's emphasis on 'thick description' as one of the primary means through which we might begin to read this conflicted landscape and seek to respond.
+But writers and thinkers such as James Baldwin, Primo Levi, Sylvia Wynter, Sara Ahmed, Linda Tuhawei-Smith, Adriana Cavarero, and Bonnie Honig also loom large in my work.

-I am a trained ethnographer and qualitative researcher and I strive to develop creative research methods (visual, archival, media studies approaches, and qualitative approaches such as oral histories) in order to enhance the foundational elements of ethnographic fieldwork.
+I am a trained ethnographer and qualitative researcher and I strive to develop creative research methods (visual, archival, media and film studies approaches, and qualitative approaches such as oral histories) in order to enhance the foundational elements of ethnographic fieldwork.
+I also have experience collaborating with visual artists for high impact public translation.

 Academic Area/Links